 "A Dance to the Music of Time" by Nicolas Poussin‘Time (for Children)’ and Other Poetry by Joe Tessitore The Society February 14, 2017 Beauty, Children's, Poetry 3 Comments Time (for Children) Time flies, as everyone knows and time marches on, as the saying goes and time will stand still now and then when we wish but does time ever swim for fish?
 And does it swing from the trees for monkeys?
 And does it leap over logs for frogs?
 And if you’re trying to understand I bet you have way too much time on your hands and you really should be doing your homework The Winter’s First Snow A weathered grey tug with a great barge in tow makes its’ way up the Hudson, dead ahead slow As a blustery day churns a chop on the river and cold, salty spray leaves her deck hands a-shiver The icy winds blow; ever north does she sail as the winter’s first snow turns to sleet and to hail From our window we watch as she heads on her way; push the heat up a notch on this cold winter’s day The Weeping Willow The weeping willow bowed her head so none could see the tears she shed nor ascertain just why she wept nor share the hidden pain she kept Then on a blanket spread beneath a mother wove a willow wreath and gave it to her little child and then the weeping willow smiled The Seasons Tulip blossoms in the snow the seasons come and so they go like clouds beneath the moon In silence they go drifting past and as they do their shadows cast such beauty, gone so soon Joe Tessitore is a retired New York City resident and poet.
-Views expressed by individual poets and writers on this website and by commenters do not represent the views of the entire Society.
-The comments section on regular posts is meant to be a place for civil and fruitful discussion.
-Pseudonyms are discouraged.
-The individual poet or writer featured in a post has the ability to remove any or all comments by emailing submissions@ classicalpoets.org with the details and under the subject title “Remove Comment.”
-Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) 3 Responses JOSEPH B QUINTANILLA February 14, 2017 Such vivid imagery.
+NOTE TO READERS: If you enjoyed this poem or other content, please consider making a donation to the Society of Classical Poets.
+NOTE TO POETS: The Society considers this page, where your poetry resides, to be your residence as well, where you may invite family, friends, and others to visit.
+Feel free to treat this page as your home and remove anyone here who disrespects you.
+Simply send an email to firstname.lastname@example.org.
+Put “Remove Comment” in the subject line and list which comments you would like removed.
+The Society does not endorse any views expressed in individual poems or comments and reserves the right to remove any comments to maintain the decorum of this website and the integrity of the Society.
+Please see our Comments Policy here.
+CODEC News:Share this:Click to share on Twitter (Opens in new window)Click to share on Facebook (Opens in new window)Click to print (Opens in new window)Click to share on LinkedIn (Opens in new window)Click to share on WhatsApp (Opens in new window)Click to email this to a friend (Opens in new window)Click to share on Pinterest (Opens in new window) 3 Responses JOSEPH B QUINTANILLA February 14, 2017 Such vivid imagery.
 Reply Joe Tessitore February 14, 2017 Thank you.
 Reply Satyananda Sarangi August 20, 2017 Hello, greetings!
 Every time that I come back to read these poems (I had read once earlier), the flying images captivate me.
 Too good 🙂 Looking forward to reading more of your poems and I loved ‘Two Mourning Doves’.
 Regards & Best wishes Reply Leave a Reply to Satyananda Sarangi Cancel ReplyYour email address will not be published.CommentName* Email* Website Notify me of follow-up comments by email.
 Notify me of new posts by email. Δ This site uses Akismet to reduce spam.
 Learn how your comment data is processed.